orcfax/docs/docs/developer-manual/consume.md

 An FS UTXO must contain an FS token.
 The FS token is the only asset class of the FS script, and has token name of the empty bytearray.

 > Note: Integrators must verify an FS UTXO via an FS token.
-Any fool can put a
+Anyone can put a
 > UTXO at the FS script address with any data they like.

 ### Coercing FS data